kjellm/kjellm.github.com/event.markdown

 - [Publish/subscribe][pubsub] (Pub/sub)

-My intention is not to explain all these concepts in detail, but rather to show how all comes together.
+My intention is not to explain all these concepts in detail, but rather to show, with code written in Ruby[^ruby], how all comes together.
 I hope to be able to do this in a concise and readable manner.
 As such, the code is simple by design.
-Most classes would need further refinements before suitable for real world usage.
+Most classes would need further refinements before being suitable for real world usage.
 My intention for this article is for it to be an light introduction and an companion to other sources.

 I have structured this document in two parts.
-The first part is the
-infrastructure: Event store, base classes for repositories, command handlers, etc. In the second part I will illustrate how this infrastructure can be used by making an tiny example application for a tiny example domain.
+The first part is the infrastructure, the building blocks: an event store, base classes for repositories, command handlers, etc. In the second part I will illustrate how this infrastructure can be used by making an tiny example application for a tiny example domain.
 Here I will also illuminate how CRUD operations can be implemented in a concise way.

-You can see the entire source code in [this gist][1].
+You can download the entire source code from [this gist][1].

 ## Infrastructure

 ### Setup

-See [base.rb][2].
-The code here are not necessary to understand the concepts shown in this article.
-I encurage you to not look at this code for now, but rather read on and eventually come back and look at it later if you want.
-In short, the code here contains:
+Before we can begin for real, we need to do some setup.
+The rest of the code shown in this article depends on the following:

 - Some monkeypatching of String and Hash.
 (Would use [refinements][refinements] for this in a real project)
-- A UUID module
+- A [UUID][uuid] module
 - A BaseObject that all classes inherits from.
 It provides:
   - a class method for defining *attributes*
   - a *registry* method that allows lookup of command handlers, repositories, and the event store.
   - a *logg* method
   - a *to_h* method
+- Exception classes.
-- Base classes for Entities and Value Objects.
+- Base classes for Entities, Value Objects, and Events.

+The code implementing this are not necessary to understand in order to understand the code shown in this article.
+So I will only link to it [here][2].
+I encurage you to not look at this code for now, but rather read on and eventually come back and look at it later if you want.

 ### Event Sourcing